My Passive Investments - June 2018 (+0.00%)

 A Short Term Look on Long Term Investing

 This will be the first in a series of monthly reports on the performance of my own passive investment portfolio.
 Firstly, my investment decisions are exactly that, my own.
-I based each investment decision on my own research.
+As as UK-based investor, I based each investment decision on my own research.
 These are, by no means, investment recommendations.
 Before making any investment decision, you must do your own research and/or speak to a professional.

 Why Do A Report?

 This is the most important reason for me.
 I think my generation is too afraid of the stock market.
 And I understand why.
 A lot of us experienced two pretty major stock market crashes in our lifetime.
 The 2000 dot-com crash and the 2007/08 subprime mortgage crisis.
 It took years for the market to return to pre-crisis levels.
 So, naturally, I understand my generation’s hesitance to investing.
 But, I think this fear is clouding our judgement (I might have just quoted Star Wars).
 The market continues, over the long term, to beat money in the bank.

 I don’t underestimate the value of storing savings outside the market.
 Especially if those savings are required in the short to medium term.
 Say the next 5 or so years.
 An important caveat here is that savings must be stored in a place that maximises return.
 Inflation must not be underestimated.
 If inflation is 2% and your savings have earned 1.5%, the real spending power of your money has decreased by 0.5%.

 But my real worry is not with short-term savings.
 My worry is that we are so afraid of the stock market that we are blind to the benefits of long-term investing.
 I talk more about this in another article.

 A Check On My Own Behaviour